rrwick/Filtlong/README.md

 ### Real read example

 Here's a real example of Filtlong's trimming and splitting.
-The text shown in this example is what you'd see if you ran Filtlong with the `--verbose` option.
+The output shown is what you'd see if you ran Filtlong with the `--verbose` option.

 The input read is quite long and got a very good length score.
 Its mean quality score is decent but the window quality is zero, indicating that the read has windows with no bases matching the reference 16-mers:
 ```
 bf09f0e9-d27d-4a18-bced-f2536b62b3e5_Basecall_Alignment_template
-            length = 117786     length score = 95.93
-      mean quality = 53.02    window quality =  0.00   final score = 47.54
+            length = 117786     mean quality = 53.02      window quality =  0.00
 ```

 The read's bad ranges are the coordinates non-matching start/end regions (because of `--trim`) or runs of 250 or more non-matching bases (because of `--split 250`).
 The child ranges are the inverse: bases that aren't in the bad ranges: